Subgraph counts for dense random graphs with specified degrees: Subgraphs isomorphic to a given graph

 \begin{proof}[Proof of Corollary \ref{Cor:regularsubgraphs}.]
 Part (a) is a simple application of Corollary~\ref{Cor:subcount}.

 To prove part (b), note that the argument of the exponential in part (a) depends only on the degree~$h$, and not on the finer structure of~$H$, within the error term.
-Therefore, the expected number of spanning $h$-regular subgraphs is
+Therefore, using the logic in Remark~\ref{uniformremark}, the expected number of spanning $h$-regular subgraphs is

 where $\operatorname{RG}(n,h)$ is the number of labelled regular graphs of order~$n$ and degree $h$.
 From~\cite{bdmreg} we know that